 Welcoming students’ questions, interests, and needs

-Shared Inquiry learning engages and includes all learners because it is driven by the questions, ideas, interests, and needs of participants.
-Good planning and a solid foundation in Shared Inquiry helps teachers facilitate truly inclusive student-centered learning across the curriculum.
+Shared Inquiry engages and includes all learners because it is driven by the questions, ideas, interests, and needs of participants.
+Good planning and a solid foundation in Shared Inquiry will help you lead truly inclusive student-centered learning across the curriculum.

 - Use students’ own words as you ask follow-up questions, and try to ask questions rather than praise students’ responses or give your own opinions.

 - Allocate time for sharing student responses and especially for sharing questions.
-Some students will likely have more vocabulary, comprehension, or background questions; working in small groups to do word work, research, or another reading of the text can help.
+Some students will likely have more vocabulary, comprehension, or background questions.
+Having students collaborate in small groups to do word work, research, or another reading of the text can help.

 One and done just won’t do it.
-Sustained interaction with complex material enables depth of understanding that simply isn’t possible any other way.
-And with multiple encounters comes the possibility of being even more inclusive of students with a range of perspectives, experiences, and learning needs.
+Sustained interaction with complex material enables depth of understanding that simply isn’t possible otherwise.
+Multiple encounters with the text also enable students to share more perspectives and experiences.

-Powerful, open-ended questions that have more than one answer and can be supported with evidence help make learning profoundly more inclusive in several ways.
-These interpretive questions focus Shared Inquiry discussion and activities at a higher level of thinking.
-Because the questions assume there’s more than one way to understand something, they promote divergent thinking and deeper comprehension.
+Questions that have more than one reasonable answer that can be supported with evidence make learning more inclusive in several ways.
+These interpretive questions require high-level thinking and are the of focus Shared Inquiry discussion and activities.
+Interpretive questions promote divergent thinking and deeper comprehension since there is no one “right” answer.
 An interpretive focus requires looking at problems from different angles and weighing evidence for various options.
-These questions assume learners connect new information to their prior experiences, cultures, and knowledge.
+These questions also take into account that learners connect new information to their prior experiences, cultures, and knowledge.
 Intentionally created collaborative learning is built around sharing, respecting, and celebrating that diversity.

 What has the power to engage the mind, heart, and soul?
-A great story, perhaps one that allows a glimpse of the past or another culture?
-What makes us wonder?
-When do we encounter beauty in the language of a rich text or in a work of visual art?
-When are we curious or moved or made wiser?
-Outstanding literature, art, music, the natural world, and more all offer opportunities for exploration of essential questions and big ideas—about justice, conflict, friendship, and so on—that invite us all into conversation as equals, each with a unique take on the world.
+What makes us wonder and become wiser?
+It can be a powerful story, perhaps one that allows a glimpse of the past or another culture.
+Or it may be another type of art, or an object from nature.
+Rich objects of inquiry offer opportunities for the exploration of essential questions and big ideas—about justice, conflict, friendship, and so on—that invite us all into conversation as equals, each with a unique take on the world.

 When the object at the center of a learning experience is sufficiently complex that no one person can fully comprehend or take it all in, then our overall approach is more inclusive—because we know we need to work together.
 We know we need to take the time to inquire, to ask and answer each other’s questions, to reflect and revisit, and to weigh evidence and draw conclusions based on the multiple perspectives we’ve considered.
 Then we know it’s worth it because there’s heart, soul, and wonder at the center of our exploration.